 Hutchinson's office said he expected the review and revision process to be completed by July 2016.

 The Common Core standards were developed by states to allow comparison of students' performance.
 The Obama administration embraced the standards and encouraged states to use them, but Common Core has faced increasing criticism, primarily from conservatives who have cast it as an overreach by the federal government.

 Like the task force, Hutchinson stopped short of recommending any specific changes, instead calling on the board and state officials to increase communication with parents and school districts about standards.

-The task force, which has been holding hearings around the state, recommended last month that Arkansas replace a standardized test aligned with Common Core.
-The state Board of Education initially rejected the plan to replace the Partnership for Assessment of Readiness for College and Careers Consortium test with one administered by ACT, but reversed course after Hutchinson ordered education officials to withdraw from PARCC.
+The board last month adopted an early recommendation of the task force, voting to replace a standardized test aligned with Common Core.
+The board had initially rejected the plan to replace the Partnership for Assessment of Readiness for College and Careers Consortium test with one administered by ACT, but reversed course after Hutchinson ordered education officials to withdraw from PARCC.